We obey our creator, that is all that can be expected of any character, unless the master bids us otherwise home

 We get more of the Weed foam from Fury from the Deep.
 And we get a Doctor body double.
 I should make a list of Actors Who have Played The Doctor.
 It must number at least two dozen.

-The material shot outside is brillintly edied and exciting stuff.
-It all feels so cinematic when a bit of time and effort can be spent editing it, rather than the very cheap-feeling studio stuff.
+The material shot outside is brilliantly edited and exciting stuff.
+It all feels so cinematic when a bit of time and effort can be spent editing it, rather than the often cheap-feeling studio stuff.

 The set-decorating people are getting lazy.
 Earlier on I spotted the Krotons' dynatrope.
 And whilst the doctor was chucking liquids on the seed pod to kill it, I saw the Dominators' drill!